shailendra0909/multi-container-spring-boot-application-e/README.md

         "age": 27
     }

 Now you can again use get request and see the saved record.
-Similery try with modifying and deleting the record with PUT and DELETE option the Postman with respective api.
+Similery try with modifying and deleting the record with PUT and DELETE option in Postman with respective api.